Béarnaise sauce

-Béarnaise sauce (/bErˈneɪz/; /fr/) is a sauce made of clarified butter, egg yolk, white wine vinegar, and herbs.
+Béarnaise sauce (/bɛərˈneɪz/; /fr/; Bearnesa) is a sauce made of clarified butter, egg yolk, white wine vinegar, and herbs.
 It is regarded as a "child" of hollandaise sauce.
 The difference is in the flavoring: béarnaise uses shallot, black pepper, and tarragon, while hollandaise uses white pepper or a pinch of cayenne.

 The sauce's name derives from the province of Béarn, France.
 It is a traditional sauce for steak.

 History

 According to a common explanation, the sauce was accidentally invented by the chef Jean-Louis-François Collinet, the accidental inventor of puffed potatoes (pommes de terre soufflées), and served at the 1836 opening of Le Pavillon Henri IV, a restaurant at Saint-Germain-en-Laye.
 The restaurant was in the former residence of Henry IV of France, a gourmet himself, who was from Béarn.

 Although the sauce is a French invention, it became popular in the Nordic countries in the late 20th century, where it forms a major part of local steak cuisine with steaks and fries, and is occasionally used there as topping on pizza, whether as part of the pizza or as a cold dressing put on afterwards.